netbox-community/go-netbox/docs/RackUnit.md

 ### NewRackUnit

-`func NewRackUnit(id float64, name string, face RackUnitFace, device NestedDevice, occupied bool, display string, ) *RackUnit`
+`func NewRackUnit(id float64, name string, face RackUnitFace, device Device, occupied bool, display string, ) *RackUnit`

 NewRackUnit instantiates a new RackUnit object
 This constructor will assign default values to properties that have it defined,